ppatierno/strimzi-aks/03-deploy-kafka.md

 prometheus-849c765cfc-wdwc9                   1/1     Running   0          10m
 ```

-It is possible to check the PVC (Persistent Volume Claims) created for the related persistent storage.
+It is possible to check the PVCs (Persistent Volume Claims) created for the related persistent storage.

 ```shell
 kubectl get pvc -n strimzi-demo